scotthorabin/Website/README.md

 The website has many options and buttons to click on to navigate you through the pages smoothly.
 The design is basic but also professional, I did this so that the user is not confused.

-In the Main Branch, there is also a review of the project and how I found it.
+In the Main Branch, there is also a documentation that explains my thought process of the design and the development of the project and how I found the module/assignment overall.

 Enjoy the Website!